kubernetes/website/content/en/docs/tasks/access-kubernetes-api/custom-resources/custom-resource-definition-versioning.md

 Later it might be necessary to add new version such as `v1`.

 Adding a new version:
-1. Select a conversion strategy.
+1. Pick a conversion strategy.
 Since custom resource objects need to be able to be served at both versions, that they will sometimes be served at a different version they are stored at.
 In order for this to be possible, the custom resource objects must sometimes be converted between the version they